-Since the start of the transition, the Czech government has made the transfer of property relatively easy because more than a half of all national physical capital was offered for privatisation between 1991 and 1995.
-That gave an unparalleled boost to the growth of large businesses, which favoured not only those social groups better endowed with social capital but also foreign investors with high financial capital.
+From the start of the transition the Czech government made the transfer of property relatively easy, because more than one-half of all of the national physical capital was offered up for privatisation between 1991 and 1995.
+That gave an unparalleled boost to the growth of large businesses, which favoured both those social groups better endowed with social capital and also foreign investors with substantial financial capital.
 The path-dependency of the capitalist future on the communist past was not severed abruptly but rather steadily diminished.
-The competition for property in a situation where information asymmetries, insider trading, moral hazard and weak ethics dominated over economic and human capital could not last for ever.
-The access to property in such an opaque environment was biased, inefficient and pressed to a discriminatory selection of its elite by the mechanism of adverse selection, explained by Akerlof [1970].
+The competition for property in a situation where information asymmetries, insider trading, moral hazard, and weak ethics dominated over economic and human capital could not last for ever.
+The access to property in such an opaque environment was biased, inefficient, and pressed into discriminatory selection of its elite by means of a mechanism of adverse selection, as explained in Akerlof [1970].

 National development depends very much on the national elite.
 An adverse selection of the elites can undermine the national ability to act autonomously in the world and shift its politics to a sort of defeatist autarchy.
-It is possible to distinguish between the economic, political and cultural elite in relation to three kinds of capital.
-In a globalised world, the existence of a strong indigenous economic elite generates the externalities of national leadership able to compete internationally, to confidently uphold national culture, and to resist the ideologies of nationalism, communism and other extreme movements.
+It is possible to distinguish between the economic, political, and cultural elite in relation to three kinds of capital.
+In a globalised world, the existence of a strong indigenous economic elite is what generates the externalities of national leadership able to compete internationally, to confidently uphold national culture, and to resist the ideologies of nationalism, communism, and other extreme movements.

 In the Czech case, the high-ranking nomenklatura's aim of easily defecting into the entrepreneurial class proved viable from the start of the transition [Možný 1991].
 However, there are reasons for its diminishing returns.
 The basic argument is that while both economic and human capital are of crucial relevance for entrepreneurial performance in functioning market economies, the relational capital, as a factor of market distortion, has a minor role when the economy matures [Eyal et al. 1998].
 Building capitalism by means of dominant relational capital had the drawback of sub-optimal economic performance.
-So the progress of the transition in Czechia - establishing a market economy - was detoured by incompetent entrepreneurship, unsustainable property holdings, frauds, profits derived from implicit subsidies, decision-making intertwined with state bureaucracy and market competition impeded by government intervention.
-The result was the economic crisis in 1997-99 when real GDP fell by 1.3%.
+So the progress of the transition in the Czech Republic - establishing a market economy - was detoured by incompetent entrepreneurship, unsustainable property holdings, frauds, profits derived from implicit subsidies, a decision-making process intertwined with state bureaucracy, and market competition impeded by government intervention.
+The result was the economic crisis in 1997-1999, when real GDP fell by 1.3%.
 The macroeconomic misalignments were not the cause but a concomitant effect.

 Most of the property distribution completed in the second wave of voucher privatisation in 1994 was unsustainable and had to be redistributed.
-This required a subsequent series of Coasian contract renegotiations, whose outcomes were Pareto-improving.
+This required a subsequent series of Coasian contract renegotiations, which had Pareto-improving outcomes.
 A new round of selection started on the markets that had already moved from excess supply to excess demand.
-All new owners (including those inexperienced or incompetent ones) were consequently exposed to competition with other indigenous entrepreneurs, foreign businesses and imports.
+All new owners (including inexperienced or incompetent ones) were consequently exposed to competition with other indigenous entrepreneurs, foreign businesses, and imports.
 At the same time the share of imports to GDP reached 60% in 1997, while the value of the Czech crown appreciated steadily.
 Many entrepreneurs saw a bleak future themselves and abandoned their sinking ventures by shifting the costs to someone else.
 Thus the 'optimum' strategy for failing entrepreneurs became the practice of taking advantage of widely neglected property rights.
-'Tunnelling' (i.e. stripping the assets of the company, its clients, banks or public budgets) became a technique of enrichment compatible (or even commensurate) with their entrepreneurial comparative 'advantages'.
+'Tunnelling' (i.e. stripping the assets of the company, its clients, banks, or public budgets) became a technique of enrichment compatible (or even commensurate) with their entrepreneurial comparative 'advantages'.
 The redistributive nature of a large part of the Czech new elite was then fully revealed.